-As of the close of 2023, we had validated and ratified our commitment to reduce our CO2eq emissions by 18.0% by 2030, compared to 2022.
+By the ending of 2023, we had validated and ratified our commitment to reduce our CO2eq emissions by 18.0% by 2030, compared to 2022.

 Likewise, our emissions increased over the previous year, totaling 674 kg CO2eq/t cement compared to 612 kg CO2eq/t of cement in 2022.
 This increase was caused by our expansion process, which involves a higher cement production capacity in our business units in the United States and Ecuador.